neuhelos/NoveltyProjects/ReactMovieSearchAPI/README.md

 ## Technical Base

-Flix Deets is a single page web application bootstrapped and developed with React and built using PostgreSQL for database management, NodeJS and Express for server-side support and Material-UI as the base for designing the UI/UX framewoek.
+Flix Deets is a single page web application bootstrapped and developed with React and built using PostgreSQL for database management, NodeJS and Express for server-side support and Material-UI as the base for designing the UI/UX framework.